 The weather is perfect, no crowds, rare rain and absolutely beautiful and scenery.
 If you are lucky enough to see day Israel Independence and Memorial Day, these holidays are something to see.
 The Jewish holiday of Shavuot (Pentecost or the Feast of Weeks) is also mainly in May and is a great celebration for the religious.

 This is the best time to hit the beach, which is up to 11 hours and after 16 hours, and the entire metropolitan area of Tel Aviv seems to be going to the beach during these months.
-To learn more about Jewish emigration to the New World, check out this post.

 The time starts to cool, and jams disappear.
 Make sure you do not land in Israel on the eve of Yom Kippur, however, as the whole country is paralyzed.
 No cars on the streets and all restaurants and bars are closed.
 What you will see are lots of children that ride their bicycles through the deserted boulevards and highways.

 The country still enjoys good weather and there are no crowds, but after a long summer without rain, the country is in lethargy dust, beige.
 This may not be the best time of year to visit Israel.
-See also this post about the history of the state of Israel in the period 1948-1990.

 January and December